MicrosoftDocs/Managed-Desktop/managed-desktop/service-description/profiles.md

 The CSV includes:

 - Information retrieved from all devices that have been active in the last 28 days.
-- Refreshed data.
-The data is refreshed once a day at midnight.
+- Data that's refreshed once a day at midnight.
 The content is refreshed every 24 hours.
-- The device profile name.
-Device profiles can be filtered for Power user device profiles.
+- The device profile names and can be filtered for Power user device profiles.
-- If members of the local administrators’ group include Azure Active Directory groups.
-These members will include a (G) suffix.
+- Members of the local administrators' group that include Azure Active Directory groups, the group will include a (G) suffix.
 Disabled accounts will include a (D) suffix.
 - Some data that will appear as GUIDs.
-Data that appears as GUIDS is because we're unable to determine the usernames.
+Data that appears as GUIDs is because we're unable to determine the usernames.
 We only gather the usernames as displayed on the local device.